-There were no related person transactions required to be disclosed since January 1, 2015 and no such transactions are currently proposed.
+There were no related person transactions required to be disclosed since January 1, 2017 and no such transactions are currently proposed.

-PROPOSAL 2-RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2-RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board of Directors recommends that the stockholders ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2016.
-The Audit Committee approved the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2016.
-As the Company reported in its Current Report on Form 8-K filed on April 22, 2016, on April 20, 2016 (the "Dismissal Date"), the Company dismissed
+The Board of Directors recommends that the stockholders ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2018.